rhogotargaryen/superhero/README.md

 ## Usage

-Please run the super_search file to begin the program.
+Please run the ./bin/super_search in console to begin the program.

 ## Development